Right Place Right Time (album): Singles

+On 18 April 2013 a press release revealed that "Dear Darlin'" will be released as the third single on 7 June 2013.

 A new version of "Heart Skips a Beat, featuring Chiddy Bang was released as third official single in the US on 29 May 2013.

 On 19 July 2013 Murs revealed on Twitter that the fourth single to be released from the album would be the title track "Right Place Right Time" and also revealed the single's artwork.

 "Dance with Me Tonight" was released as the fourth official single in the US on 6 August 2013.

 On 7 October 2013 it was revealed that "Hand on Heart" would be the next single, making this the fifth single from the album (excluding the US release "Dance with Me Tonight").
 The song was released on 24 November 2013 a day before the release of the special edition of the album.

 Live performances

 Two days after performing "Troublemaker" for the first time on UK television at the live results show of The X Factor, Murs launched the album at his record company offices in London on 21 November 2012, with a special listening party for the album, featuring specially invited competition winners that was broadcast on his Ustream account, and hosted by Capital FM breakfast show DJ, Dave Berry.
 He answered questions from fans submitted to him on Twitter, and questions from the invited fans, previewed some songs off the album and performed "Troublemaker" and "What a Buzz" acoustically.
 As well as promoting "Troublemaker" with appearances on This Morning, Daybreak, Sunday Brunch, Match of the Day Kickabout and Surprise Surprise, he also performed an acoustic version of "Dear Darlin" on the 25 November edition of The Xtra Factor.
 He also performed it again acoustically on This Morning on 14 December, as well as being interviewed on Alan Carr: Chatty Man that evening.
 A special documentary about his live show for Little Noise Sessions titled Olly Murs: A Day in the Life, where he performed some album tracks live for the first time, was shown on 4Music on 15 December.